SGD Through the Lens of Kolmogorov Complexity: Preliminaries

-We analyze the classic SGD algorithm presented in Algorithm~\ref{alg: sgd}.
-One difference to note in our implementation is the termination condition when the accuracy on the dataset is sufficiently high.
+\paragraph{SGD} We analyze the classic SGD algorithm presented in Algorithm~\ref{alg: sgd}.
+One difference to note in our algorithm, compared to the standard implementation, is the termination condition when the accuracy on the dataset is sufficiently high.
 In practice the termination condition is not used, however, we only use it to prove that at \emph{some point} in time the accuracy of the model is indeed sufficiently large.
-(It is also possible to check this condition on a sample of a logarithmic number of elements of $X$ and achieve a good approximation to the accuracy w.h.p.) \RestyleAlgo{boxruled} \LinesNumbered
+It is also possible to check this condition on a sample of a logarithmic number of elements of $X$ and achieve a good approximation to the accuracy w.h.p. \RestyleAlgo{boxruled} \LinesNumbered